 Immingham West Fire Station, established in 2000, is crewed by fulltime firefighters.
 It serves Immingham and the surrounding areas.
 The area does have housing but is predominately heavy industrial.
 It is the location of the Lindsey Oil Refinery and also Humberside Airport.
 Part of Immingham Docks and Port are situated in the station area and the A180 dual carriageway cuts through it.

-Kirton in Lindsay Fire Station, established in 1965, is crewed by on-call firefighters.
-It is the southernmost fire station in the Humberside area and it serves Kirton in Lindsay and the surrounding area.
+Kirton in Lindsey Fire Station, established in 1965, is crewed by on-call firefighters.
+It is the southernmost fire station in the Humberside area and it serves Kirton in Lindsey and the surrounding area.
 The area is rural with villages and associated road networks.
 The A15 dual carriageway cuts through this station area.

 Winterton Fire Station, established in 1953, is crewed by on-call firefighters it serves the north Lincolnshire town and the surrounding area.